Picturing Fame is comprised of four concurrent exhibitions, ruminating on the subject of fame and celebrity.

 Emilio Martinez: Van Gogh, Lautrec and Me, is the inaugural solo museum exhibition of Honduras-born, Miami artist Emilio Martinez, whose fascination with Van Gogh and Toulouse-Lautrec led to a cross-centuries collaboration, in which he contemplates the camaraderie between these two famed late-nineteenth century artists in Paris as he paints over color reproductions of their work with his own fanciful embellishments.

-The Swans: Karen Kilimnik/Stephanie Seymour Paintings and Dresses, mixes mid-career artist Karen Kilimnik’s romantic paintings in which a youthful Leonardo DiCaprio and other stars and fashion models are cast in leading roles, with selections from Stephanie Seymour’s collection of vintage haute couture created by the eponymous designers Azzedine Alaia, Courreges, Christian Dior, Yves Saint-Laurent, Paco Rabanne and others.
+The Swans: Artwork by Karen Kilimnik & Dresses from Stephanie Seymour, mixes mid-career artist Karen Kilimnik’s romantic paintings in which a youthful Leonardo DiCaprio and other stars and fashion models are cast in leading roles, with selections from Stephanie Seymour’s collection of vintage haute couture created by the eponymous designers Azzedine Alaia, Courreges, Christian Dior, Yves Saint-Laurent, Paco Rabanne and others.
 The resulting exhibition consists of imaginatively calibrated vignettes of paintings and fashion, which celebrate glamour, beauty, fantasy, and the occult through the eyes of two singular yet overlapping perceptions.
 The title references the mid-century high society women who Truman Capote dubbed the “Swans”.